Super Jrs.: De-aging storylines

-Bat-Baby

-In Batman #147 (May 1962), a scientist transforms Batman's body into that of a four-year-old.
+In Batman #147 (1962), a scientist transforms Batman's body into that of a four-year-old.
 In the Batman: The Brave and the Bold episode "The Malicious Mr. Mind!"
 (2011), Doctor Sivana uses a ray on Batman that sees him regress in age.

-In Mad #8 (December 1953-January 1954), Batman is parodied as a little person named Bat Boy with sidekick Rubin (in place of Robin).
+In Mad #8 (1953), Batman is parodied as a little person named Bat Boy with sidekick Rubin (in place of Robin).
 This story would later be adapted for the Batman: The Brave and the Bold episode "Bat-Mite Presents: Batman's Strangest Cases!"
 (2011).
 For DC Nation Shorts, Aardman Animations produced Batman shorts featuring a juvenile Batman and a likewise treatment of his cast of characters.

-Superboy, Batboy, and Kid Flash

-In Action Comics #466 (December 1976), Lex Luthor transforms Superman, Batman, and the Flash to juvenile versions of themselves.

-Sins of Youth

-During the events of Young Justice: Sins of Youth (2000), the Justice League, Justice Society of America, and several other adults are transformed into juvenile versions of themselves by Klarion the Witch Boy.
-These events would lead to the character Li'l Lobo to join Young Justice.
-The storyline was very loosely adapted by the Justice League television series in the episode "Kid Stuff" but rather than The Demon character Klarion transforming the League into younger versions of themselves, it was The Demons Morgaine le Fey's son Mordred.
+During the events of Young Justice: Sins of Youth (2000), the Justice League, Justice Society of America, and several other adults are transformed into children by Klarion the Witch Boy, who also transforms the members of Young Justice into adults.